tinygo-org/tinygo-site/content/microcontrollers/pinetime.md

 | 3.3V VCC     | Vref       |
 | GND          | GND        |

+If you get the following error:

+    Error: Could not find MEM-AP to control the core

+it means the chip is locked.
+See below for how to unlock and erase it.

 ### Unlock chip using nrfjprog

 If you have `nrfjprog` installed, you can easily unlock the chip using the following command: